awaregroup/IIALab/labs/Lab03.md

 ### 2.1 - IoT Hub

 IoT Hub is the core of all IoT projects in Azure.
-Open your IoT Hub resource (msiotlabs-iia-user##-iothub) and explore the different pages that are listed in the table below.
+Open your IoT Hub resource **msiotlabs-iia-user##-iothub** and explore the different pages that are listed in the table below:

 |Component Name    |Notes|
 |--------|-----|